leozilla/knowhow/os/linux/docker.md

 ### 2. Make image builds deterministic

 Always specify a version, and avoid using `latest` or any other mutable version or tag.

-This includes 2 things:
-- always use the same base image
+- specify the tag or image digest of the base image
-- always use the same version of software installed in the image
+- specify the version of software installed in the image

-About the base image:

 Avoid `FROM maven` or `FROM maven:3.6.3`.

 Use the most specific tag `FROM maven:3.6.3-jdk-11-slim` or even better use `FROM maven:3.6.3-jdk-11-slim@sha256:68ce1cd457891f48d1e137c7d6a4493f60843e84c9e2634e3df1d3d5b381d36c`

-About specifying versions:

 Avoid `apk add --no-cache git`

-Use `apk add --no-cache git=2.8.6-r0`
+Use `apk add --no-cache git=2.8.6-r0` to always install `git` in version `2.8.6-r0`.

 ### 3. Use multi stage builds

-The simplest and often the best way to reduce the layers in the final image and overall image size is to use [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
+The simplest and often the best way to reduce the layers in the final image and overall image size is to use [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).

-### 4. Use a small base images
+### 4. Use a small base image

 Good starting points are [alpine](https://www.alpinelinux.org/), [distroless](https://github.com/GoogleContainerTools/distroless) or images tagged as *slim*.
+When working with java apps, take a look at [Creating custom JRE](https://access.redhat.com/documentation/ru-ru/openjdk/11/html/using_jlink_to_customize_java_runtime_environment/creating-custom-jre).

 ### 5. Install only what is needed

-Make the image is small as feasible/practical.
+Only include things which are mandatory for running your application.
+Group image commands together to reduce the number of image layers.
+Instead of including debugging tools in your app container, put them into a standalone container and "connect" them to your app container.

 Examples:
 - Use flag `apt-get --no-install-recommends xxx`